 A household pays the full electricity bill to its own (self-chosen) energy supplier.
 The supplier passes on the grid fees to the low and medium-voltage grid operator, such as Liander, Stedin or Enexis.
 Most of this revenue is used by these distribution system operators (DSOs) to maintain and expand their own grids.
 In turn, however, they also pay for the use of TenneT's (extra) high-voltage grid.
 This method of distribution, where the costs of using a grid level with a higher voltage are allocated to a grid level with a lower voltage, is referred to as the cascade principle or cascade model.

 The exact distribution of costs depends on a large number of factors and therefore differs from one household to another.
-Roughly speaking, an average household pays about 40 - 45% of its electricity bill for the electricity itself, i.e. the costs incurred by the supplier for the generation or purchase of electricity.
-Approximately 25 to 30% of the electricity bill consists of taxes, such as energy tax and VAT.
-The remaining 30% are grid fees.
+Roughly speaking, an average household pays about 300 euros per year in grid fees.
 The supplier transfers this amount to the relevant DSO.
-In turn, the DSO pays TenneT a portion of these costs, corresponding to roughly 5% of the total electricity bill of the household, for the use of the (extra) high-voltage grid.
+In turn, the DSO pays TenneT a portion of these costs, corresponding to roughly 70 euros per year per household, for the use of the (extra) high-voltage grid.

 TenneT NL also operates the offshore electricity grid in the North Sea, which connects the large offshore wind farms to the national (extra) high-voltage grid.
 For the costs of the offshore grid, a distinction is made between phase 1 and phase 2 of the 'offshore wind energy road map'.
-The costs of phase 1 will be reimbursed by a subsidy from the Ministry of Economic Affairs and Climate.
-In 2022, the phase 2 projects will be paid for through grid fees (i.e. by grid users), but a final decision on this had not yet been taken at the end of 2021.
+The costs of phase 1 will be reimbursed by a subsidy from the Ministry of Economic Affairs and Climate, while the phase 2 projects will be paid for through grid fees (i.e. by grid users).

 Rates of TenneT's customers in the Netherlands